 The gap between what technology allows and the narrowing slice of its actual exploration broadens beyond the tolerable.

 Though not secretive, Autodigest remains outside the obliquities of authorship.
 It means to walk the tightrope between the complexity of the issues addressed and a hyperconformist approach to cultural resistance, placing itself right in the middle of the syndromes it analyses and critiques.
 For all we know, one of these days it might surface as a reality show.
-For now it has released two full-length CDs, participated in four compilations of original material, performed seven live shows, released one cassette tape, one podcast, one radio jingle and one hand-written edition of memoirs.
+For now it has released two full-length CDs, participated in four compilations of original material, performed seven live shows, and released two cassette tapes, one podcast, one radio jingle and one hand-written edition of memoirs.